CityofToronto/vz_challenge/transportation/collisions/README.md

 ## Limitations

+This dataset only includes collisions for which police filed a Motor Vehicle Collision Report, there may be about 20,000 more collisions for which the involved parties reported at a Collision Reporting Centre.

+**Causes are what an officer on scene reported and are not what may have been proven in court.** Details may emerge afterwards about fault and causes.

-The latitudes and longitudes are generally more reliable than the street fields detailing the intersection that the collision took place.
-The accuracy of the latitude and longitude, however, is dependent on the user entering the data, and may vary from record to record.
+Not all MVCRs are validated: all KSI collisions are validated (`involved_injury_class IN ('FATAL','MAJOR')`) and collisions for particular data requests (e.g.: a given area/intersection and range of years) are validated.
+For validated collisions the textual address fields and the latitute and longitude should concur.
+Generally speaking, the latitudes and longitudes are more reliable than the street fields detailing the intersection that the collision took place.
+The accuracy of the latitude and longitude, however, is dependent on the officer entering the data, and may vary from record to record.

+A small number of `collision_events` have the same ID but different dates, and possibly different locations.
+These are not major collisions.